chenhongting80-crypto/Finite-Difference-Simulation-of-One-Dimensional-Contaminant-Transport/README.md

 - TCE source-mass depletion curves;
 - CSV files containing the selected time series;
 - compact MAT files containing snapshots and model parameters.

-## Reproducibility and parameter cross-check

-The refactored executable scripts define the active parameter set used when `run_all.m` is run.
-Historical report/script differences are documented only in [`config/parameter_crosscheck.md`](config/parameter_crosscheck.md) and should be resolved before using the model for quantitative interpretation.

 ## Limitations